-It can become so bad that eventually your entire rubber sheet floor isn’t even attached to the substrate any more.
+It can become so bad that eventually your entire rubber sheet floor isn’t even attached to the substrate anymore.
 It’s just laying on top of it.

 To “rub” salt into the wound… some rubber floor manufacturers only have the installer glue down the mats around drains and where the floor meets a wall.
 The rest of the floor is just sitting on top of the substrate.
 Once a seam opens up around a drain or elsewhere, the water will just flow freely under the entire floor.
-And don’t forget, bacteria creates a nasty smell… in this case, it can stretch the entire floor of your kitchen or other places you’ve put down rubber sheet floors.
+And don’t forget, bacteria create a nasty smell… in this case, it can stretch the entire floor of your kitchen or other places you’ve put down rubber sheet floors.

 Ask any installer of floors if they’ve had a good experience removing rubber sheet flooring.
 Many describe the smells they find underneath these mats as being as bad as a rotting corpse!

 Anything organic, like animal grease, is just sitting there and starting to deteriorate.
 It’s a wet, hot environment.
 Just nasty!

 Quarry and Porcelain Tile is inherently porous.
 It absorbs water into and through it.
 This can be good if you’ve got a lot of moisture that comes up through the substrate because it allows the moisture to evaporate.
 But it also damages the thin set used to glue the tile down.
 Eventually, you’ll see floor tile coming up.

 To prevent tile from absorbing liquids and lifting floor tile, installers often put sealants on top of the tile.
 But this is usually a thin coat rolled onto the surface.
 It will deteriorate quickly and once it does, the tile is open for business (i.e. water absorption).